-During the school year, one weekend evening a month is "Parents' Night Out."
-On these occasions, free child care is provided for the children of students.
-Parents sign-up for childcare in the Union Presbyterian Seminary Student Life Office.
-Dates and specific information are published each fall during orientation.
+During the school year, one weekend evening a month is designated as "Parents' Night Out" and free childcare is provided for the children of students in the childcare apartment, Advance L-12.
+Email announcements of these dates will be sent to the community.